AustinWise/CrashRepro/README.md

 # Root Cause

+Consider program that uses an alternate stack to handle a signal.Inside this signal handler it changes it stack pointer to different location outside of the alternate stack.
+If the signal handler unmasks the signal and triggers the signal again before returning from the signal handler, Linux starts executing the nested signal handler at the start of the alternate stack.
+LX notices that the signal handler never returned and does not use the alternate stack.

+# Why .NET Core crashes

 When .NET Core runs on Linux, it uses a `SIGSEGV` handler to turn `SIGSEGV`s in managed code into `NullReferenceException`s.
 When installing the `SIGSEGV` handler, .NET Core uses `sigaltstack(2)` to define